-4.6.4.5 API endpoints
+4.8.2.5 API endpoints

 Warning: The API endpoints are also documented on the /apidocs endpoint of the server (e.g. https://petronas.vantage6.ai/apidocs).
+That documentation requires a different format than the one used here.
 We are therefore not including the API documentation here.
 Instead, we merely list the supporting functions and classes.